Pastoral care: Definition

-Pastoral care occurs in various contexts, including congregations, hospital chaplaincy, crisis intervention, prison chaplaincy, psychiatry, telephone helplines, counseling centers, senior care facilities, disability work, hospices, end-of-life care, grief support, and more.
+Pastoral care occurs in various contexts, including congregations, hospital chaplaincy, prison chaplaincy, psychiatry, crisis intervention, telephone helplines, counseling centers, senior care facilities, disability work, hospices, end-of-life care, grief support, and more.

-The term pastoral ministry relates to shepherds and their role caring for sheep.
-Christians were the first to adopt the term for metaphorical usage, although many religions and non-religious traditions place an emphasis on care and social responsibility.
+The term "pastoral ministry" relates to shepherds and their role of caring for their sheep.
+Christians were the first to adopt the term for metaphorical use, although many religions and non-religious traditions also place an emphasis on care and social responsibility.
 In the West, pastoral ministry has since expanded into pastoral care, embracing many different religions and non-religious beliefs.

-The Bible does not explicitly define the role of a pastor but associates it with teaching.
+The Bible does not explicitly define the role of a pastor but associates it with teaching or "shepherding the flock".

-Pastoral ministry involves shepherding the flock.

 …Shepherding involves protection, tending to needs, strengthening the weak, encouragement, feeding the flock, making provision, shielding, refreshing, restoring, leading by example to move people on in their pursuit of holiness, comforting, guiding (Ps 78:52; 23).